karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 {%endhighlight%}

-The above code when ran will output like this:
+When the above code is executed it will output like this:

 > Start: Text from custom helper :end (in red)

-Let's try to wrap our custom tag helper content with a *div that has 2px border and blue color*.
+Let's try to wrap our custom tag helper content with a *div that has a 2px border and blue color*.

-We've to add add HTML content around our custom tag helper.
+We've to add HTML content around our custom tag helper.

 {%highlight csharp%}